Here’s a list of Frequently Asked Questions about filming in Russia.

 IMPORTANT!
 Filming crews bigger than 5 people need to apply for a filming permit to the Committee of Culture of St Petersburg.
 The procedure of getting such a permit takes 15-20 working days, depending on the complexity of the filming.

 For filming inside any museum, palace or mansion you need to get a permit.
 During the high season (from May to August) many museums are not filming friendly, as they have crowds of tourists inside.
+Consequently some museums only allow filming during their days off.
+Thus we should apply for a filming permit at least 10 days before the filming date and to be flexible with the dates.

 IMPORTANT!
 Applying for a filming permit doesn’t guarantee you access to the palace or museum.
 The authorities will consider your request and will give you an answer.

 For filming at the Pulkovo airport or in the area around the airport you need to apply for a permit from the airport authorities.
-Due to airport security requirements you’ll have to provide a complete list of the equipments you plan to use (including model names and serial numbers) and a list of the crew members involved into the filming.
+Due to airport security requirements you’ll have to provide a complete list of the equipment you plan to use (including model names and serial numbers) and a list of the crew members involved into the filming.

 IMPORTANT!
 This is a paid permit.
 The price depends on the area of the airport where you plan to film and on the quantity of time needed for your filming.
 We should apply for such a permit at least 10 days before the filming date.